Mtoal087/Iotta/README.md

 GitHub repo was created December 1, 2023

+To run game:
+	Install sqlite3 from url - https://www.sqlite.org/download.html
+	Clone this repository
+	Use a python3 compatible device or install pip3
-To run game, type 'python3 Iotta.py3' in directory's terminal.
+	Type 'python3 iotta.py' in directory's terminal

 Happy battling!